KS Real Estate Commission

 Your license can remain inactive indefinitely as long as you continue to renew.
 If you do not renew your inactive license, it will expire.
 If you renew without CE while inactive or remain inactive for 2 or more years, certain CE requirements must be met prior to reactivation.
 After your license is inactive for 5 years, you must retake the license exam and complete additional CE.
 Contact KREC to find out what your specific requirements are.

-Login to MyLicense E-gov and select Affiliation Change on the menu.
+Login to the Public Portal, click "UPDATE RECORD" next to your license record then select Add Affiliation and click "CONTINUE".
 Follow the instructions to add a new company/branch while maintaining your existing affiliations.
 Once submitted, the request will be held until the new company approves it.
 Note: A salesperson can only affiliate with multiple offices if they have the same supervising broker.
 A broker can be affiliated with multiple offices but written authorization from the supervising broker of each office is required.

 Licensee Renewal